Khushi-Singh-02/Khushi-Singh-02/README.md

 (This does not apply to my admissions essays, I am currently on draft #38538691378438542 of my statement of purpose and hope to never see one again😭)
 - I love collaborating with people with diverse research interests, please feel free to reach out to me at singhk011235813@gmail.com (Yes, my name is so common I need to make ids with the Fibonacci sequence.)
-- Thank you for visiting my profile!
+- Thank you for visiting!
 Drop me a mail if you're interested in my work or have cool brain or octopus facts to share!
+-
 -K

 <!---